stfc/docker-and-gh-actions-for-ml/docs/2-my-first-feature-branch.md

 git push --set-upstream origin feature/add-happy-birthday-by-date
 ```

-If you now go to your repository in GitLab, you should create a merge request from this new feature branch to the dev branch.
-(If you set the default branch to be dev as per instructions in previous section, then dev should be the default target of your merge requests).
+If you now go to your repository in GitLab, you should create a merge request from this new feature branch to the `dev` branch.

+!!! tip
+	Make sure that your merge request is pointed at the `dev` branch of your forked repository, not the upstream repository that we originally forked from.

 At this point, if you're working in a wider team, you'll want to assign a designated teammate to review the code and approve it.
 Once it's been approved, you can merge in the changes.